fr0xk/Scripts/Markdown/EMH.md

 ## The role of Value Investing:

 > Any Investing is Value Investing - Warren Buffett

-There is a consistent battle regarding what's Value Investing and what's Speculation between classic Value Investors and those who follow the school of "Wonderful companies at fair price", so I think a better term to explain Value Investing is the same term Benjamin Graham used back in days which is consistent with academic definition of value stocks - "cheap stocks".
-With that, PE, PB etc are measure of how cheap or expensive a company is based on present value and treating both growth and quality as a matric of speculation.
+The term Value Investing is often misused to describe different approaches to investing that may or may not rely on speculation.
+I prefer to use the original term that Benjamin Graham coined, which is also consistent with the academic definition of value stocks: "cheap stocks".
+This means that we should evaluate stocks based on their current price relative to some fundamental measure of value, such as earnings or book value.
+Growth and quality are not relevant for value investing, as they are sources of uncertainty and speculation.

 I'm not trying to alter the definition of PE ratios where E still stands for elephant instead of earnings.
 But I think it's often misunderstood as "DCF > PE".
 PE is a misleading measure if current earnings don't reflect long-term future cash flows.
 But if they do, then PE is a proper measure.
 (In ideal situation, profit margin also needs to be considered, where lower PE should correspond to higher margin and vice versa).